Stocks Under $1

 How to Trade Stocks Under $1

+Any stock trading under $1 is considered a penny stock.
 There are two kinds of penny stocks that are trading under $1.
-Those that trade on regular stock exchanges such as the NASDAQ, NYSE and AMEX, and then the ones that are trading on the OTCBB market.
+Those that trade on regular stock exchanges such as the NASDAQ, NYSE, and AMEX, and then the ones that are trading on the OTCBB market.

-However, there are still money to be made when we trade stocks under $1 for the short term instead of investing in the company for the long term.
-We want to buy a penny stock and sell it within 10 days and trying to profit by the price fluctuation of these 10 days.
-Penny stocks are volatile, so while it is easy to make a quick 20% gain on a trade, it is equally easy to lose a 20% on a trade.
+However, there is still money to be made when we trade stocks under $1 for the short term instead of investing in the company for the long term.
+We want to buy a penny stock and sell it within 10 days and try to profit from the price fluctuation of these 10 days.
+Penny stocks are volatile, so while it is easy to make a quick 20% gain on a trade, it is equally easy to lose 20% on a trade.

 Penny Stock Strategies

-- A stock must rises over 80% or more in a day or across multiple consecutive days, with at least a 30% rise on a single day.
+- A stock must rise over 80% or more in a day or across multiple consecutive days, with at least a 30% rise on a single day.

 - The day where the stock spikes should have much more volume than the average trading volume of the stock